Overview

 Articles and technical notes

-The Cosmochrony framework is developed across a small set of focused articles addressing distinct structural aspects.
+The Cosmochrony framework is developed across a set of focused articles addressing distinct structural aspects.
 Together, they form a coherent pipeline from relational structure to emergent geometry, effective dynamics, and late-time phenomenology.

 -